tennesseeCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Sexual offenders can file a request with TBI’s headquarters in Nashville to discontinue registration requirements, but this can only be ten years after the offender finishes the sentence.

-- The name of the person involved in the record, unless said person is a juvenile
+• The name of the record holder, unless said person is a juvenile

-- The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+• The city, county, or state that the person resides in or was accused in.

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+Third-party sites operate independently of government sources and are not sponsored by these government agencies.
+Thus, record availability on third-party websites may vary.

 What are the Sex Offender Restrictions in Tennessee?

-- Tennessee sex offenders must not live within 1,000 feet of any public school, child care facility, public park, private or parochial school, recreation center, licensed daycare center, playground, or athletic field used by the general public.
+• Tennessee sex offenders must not live within 1,000 feet of any public school, child care facility, public park, private or parochial school, recreation center, licensed daycare center, playground, or athletic field used by the general public.

-- No person, company, or organization of any kind is allowed to employ three or more sexual abusers at the same time.
+• No person, company, or organization of any kind is allowed to employ three or more sexual abusers at the same time.

-- Sexual offenders are not allowed to be within 1000 feet of former victims or victims’ immediate family members.
+• Sexual offenders are not allowed to be within 1000 feet of former victims or victims’ immediate family members.

-- Sex offenders whose victims are under 13 years are not allowed to live with minor children even as a step-parent.
+• Sex offenders whose victims are under 13 years are not allowed to live with minor children, even as a step-parent.

 Failure to comply with these rules or register as a sex offender means the court will charge the offender with a Class E felony.